TheNextLvl-net/red-protect/README.md

-  "enable-plot-protection": true, // whether plotsquared protect should be enabled "print-messages-to-console": true, // whether clock notifications should be printed to console "lag-disable-redstone": true, // whether redstone should be disabled when the server lags "disable-redstone-tps": 18, // the tps when to disable redstone "lag-detect-interval-millis": 1000, // the interval of checking for lag "clock-disable-time-millis": 10000, // how long a clock should be disabled for
+  "enable-plot-protection": true, // whether plotsquared protect should be enabled "print-messages-to-console": true, // whether clock notifications should be printed to console "lag-disable-redstone": true, // whether redstone should be disabled when the server lags "disable-clocks": true, // whether redstone clocks should be disabled "disable-redstone-tps": 18, // the tps when to disable redstone "lag-detect-interval-millis": 1000, // the interval of checking for lag "clock-disable-time-millis": 10000, // how long a clock should be disabled for